 Thumb lateral view

-The thumb lateral view is an orthogonal projection of AP/PA view and helps in the localization of a foreign body in the thenar eminence, as well as providing valuable information of suspected dislocations.
+The thumb lateral view is an orthogonal projection to AP/PA view and helps in the localization of a foreign body in the thenar eminence.

 - patient is seated alongside the table